Black Edwardians 1902 to 1920

 There were British people of African birth or descent in every social group - in all walks of life - living in Britain during the Edwardian era.
 The black middle classes in particular from this period were visible but their contribution to society has been largely overlooked from traditional history viewpoints.

-Here are some black Edwardians who we know about and were born or living in or passing through Haringey.
+Here are some black Edwardians who we know about.
+They were born or living in or passing through Haringey.

 Edwardian Colonial Troops at Alexandra Palace, 1902